fubar2/gal_ansible/README.md

 8. run_tool_shed expects TOOL_SHED_CONFIG_FILE to point to tool_shed.yml
 9. gravity will make a lot of things simpler.
 10. galaxy toolshed ansible role tool_shed.yml.j2 makes uwsgi even if you don't want - PR
+11. 22.01 and gravity still not working so using 21.09